Jinnah (film): Plot

-After independence and the end of British rule, Pakistan stands as a new nation and sanctuary for the Muslims of the subcontinent.
-Jinnah is given the title of Quaid-e-Azam of Pakistan.
-Jinnah waits for the first train carrying Muslims who left India for Pakistan, but when the train arrives, they are all found dead save for one infant child.
+After independence and the end of British rule, Pakistan emerges as a new nation and refuge for the subcontinent's Muslims, and Jinnah receives the title Quaid-e-Azam.
+He awaits the first train carrying Muslim refugees from India, only to find everyone aboard dead except an infant.

-Fatimah and Lady Edwina Mountbatten visit refugees and Lady Mountbatten learns the importance of independence.
-Mountbatten betrays Jinnah as the Hindu Maharaja of Kashmir, Sir Hari Singh, stalls his decision on which nation to join.
-With the population in revolt in October 1947, aided by Pakistani irregulars, the Maharaja accedes to India; Indian troops are airlifted in.
-Jinnah objects to that and orders that Pakistani troops move into Kashmir, which leads to a war between India and Pakistan then and afterward from time to time in the Kashmir conflict.
+Fatimah and Lady Edwina Mountbatten visit refugees, prompting Lady Mountbatten to recognise the importance of independence.
+Meanwhile, the Hindu Maharaja of Kashmir, Sir Hari Singh, delays choosing between India and Pakistan.
+Mountbatten betrays Jinnah, and amid an October 1947 revolt aided by Pakistani irregulars, the Maharaja accedes to India and Indian troops are airlifted into Kashmir.
+Jinnah orders Pakistani troops into the region, beginning a war between India and Pakistan that contributes to the continuing Kashmir conflict.

-The film jumps into a final scene showing Jinnah and Lord Louis Mountbatten, 1st Earl Mountbatten of Burma (last Viceroy of India) in a Heavenly Court.
-Jinnah is fighting a case against him over his betrayal.
-The film ends with Jinnah and his angel judge travelling back in time to the scene of Muslim refugees.
-Jinnah expresses his sorrow over the plight of the refugees during the division of Punjab.
-They chant "Pakistan Zindabad" in response, which ends the film.
+The film concludes with Jinnah and Lord Louis Mountbatten, 1st Earl Mountbatten of Burma, the last Viceroy of India, before a Heavenly Court, where Jinnah accuses Mountbatten of betrayal.
+Jinnah and his angelic judge then return to the scene of Muslim refugees, where Jinnah expresses sorrow over their suffering during the division of Punjab.
+The refugees respond by chanting "Pakistan Zindabad", ending the film.